Chicago Alumni in Academia

 Graduates of the Law School include such giants of law and legal education as Jerome Frank ’12, one of the two leading figures in 20th-century American Legal Realism, who later served on the U.S. Court of Appeals for the Second Circuit (the other leading American Legal Realist was Karl Llewellyn, who taught at the Law School from 1950-1962); Edward H. Levi ’35, former Dean of the Law School and President of the University of Chicago, former Attorney General of the United States, and author of, among other works, the classic An Introduction to Legal Reasoning; Bernard Meltzer ’37, longtime Chicago faculty member and one of the great innovators in labor law after WWII; Quintin Johnstone ’38, renowned scholar in property and legal ethics; Harry Kalven, Jr. ’38, one of the giants of modern First Amendment scholarship, who was also a pioneer in empirical studies of the legal system with his classic The American Jury (co-authored with Chicago colleague Hans Zeisel); Walter Blum ’41, a leading tax scholar and teacher at the Law School for several decades; Gordon Tullock ’47, one of the principal founders of public choice theory and law and economics; Henry Manne ’52, one of the founders of law and economics; Robert H. Bork ’53, leading antitrust and constitutional law scholar and former Solicitor General of the United States, who taught at Yale for many years before serving as a Judge on the U.S. Court of Appeals for the D.C.
 Circuit; Marvin Chirelstein ’53, leading tax law authority, who taught for decades at Yale and Columbia; Saul Mendlovitz ’54, influential radical international lawyer, scholar, and activist, who is now emeritus at Rutgers University; Roger C. Cramton ’55, distinguished authority in conflicts of law and legal ethics, who taught for many years at Chicago, Michigan, and Cornell, where he was also Dean; Marc Galanter ’56, one of the preeminent figures in law & society scholarship over the last half century, who is now emeritus at Wisconsin; William Twining ’58, leading figure in Anglo-American jurisprudence and expert on American Legal Realism, who is Quain Professor of Jurisprudence Emeritus at University College London; Joseph L. Sax ’59, probably the most influential environmental law scholar of his generation, who taught for decades at Michigan and then Berkeley; Douglas H. Ginsburg ’73, former law professor at Harvard, now an influential Judge on the U.S. Court of Appeals for the D.C.
 Circuit and faculty member at George Mason; Frank H. Easterbrook ’73, Chicago law professor who is now one of the most widely cited federal judges in the United States and sits on the U.S. Court of Appeals for the 7th Circuit; and Daniel Fischel ’77 who, with Easterbrook, revolutionalized corporate law scholarship in the 1980s, and is now emeritus at Chicago.

-Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, Columbia University, Yale University, New York University, University of Virginia, University of Texas at Austin, University of Michigan, Northwestern University, University of Illinois, Washington University in St. Louis, University of North Carolina, Boston University, Emory University, Fordham University, Indiana University at Bloomington, University of Arizona, George Mason University, University of Florida, Gainesville, University of Georgia, Florida State University, University of Missouri, Hofstra University, University of Houston, St. Louis University, and DePaul University, among many other schools.
+Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, University of Virginia, University of Texas at Austin, Northwestern University, University of Illinois, University of North Carolina, UCLA, Notre Dame, Emory University, George Mason, Florida State University, University of Iowa, University of Missouri, University of Colorado, University of Houston, St. Louis University, DePaul University, University of Utah, and Arizona State University, among many other schools.

 Continue to the next sections of the article: